Search

 Then, using spaced repetition and one of the association techniques discussed above, you revisit the images you placed along the journey.
 Soon, you’ll have the information you want to remember in long-term memory.

-The researchers then put some of the rookies through a memory training program and observed how their brains changed with exercise.
+The researchers then put non-memory athletes through a memory training program and observed how their brains changed with exercise.

 The more the newcomers practiced the memory training techniques, the more their brain activity started to resemble the brains of memory athletes.